hayeselnut/SENG3011_Linked_List/PHASE_1/TestScripts/Readme.md

 ###
 To use postman to see the tests, you need to import the collection into your client.
 To do that you:
 ###
-Click file -> then import.
+-Click file -> then import.
 ###
-Click choose file
+-Click choose file
 ###
-Navigate to and select the collection json file.
+-Navigate to and select the collection json file.
 ###
 The collection will now be imported into your client, and can be run through the client.
 ###